shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Adopt simple, useful frameworks to manage risk
     - Aim to reduce risk, not eliminate it
 - Adopt safe cyber habits
-    - Practice cybersecurity best practices (habits over tools)
+    - Plan and prepare
+    - Focus on habits, not tools
 - Be informed and confident in your digital decisions
-- Know where to go for cyber info
     - Have a reference list of trustworthy cybersecurity tools and information